Skip to main content

 This approach creates a seamless experience for editors and visitors while preserving external system ownership of the data.

-2. Implementing a Custom ContentProvider
+2. Implementing a custom ContentProvider

 To expose external content within Optimizely, developers implement a custom provider by inheriting from EPiServer.Core.ContentProvider.
 This class defines the integration logic between the CMS and the external system.

-Create a new class that extends EPiServer.Core.ContentProvider.
+• Inheritance - Create a new class that extends EPiServer.Core.ContentProvider.
 This allows the CMS to treat your provider as part of its content resolution pipeline.

-Methods such as LoadChildrenReferences determine how content appears in the CMS page tree and allow hierarchical navigation of external content structures.
+• Handling hierarchy - Methods such as LoadChildrenReferences determine how content appears in the CMS page tree and allow hierarchical navigation of external content structures.

-Methods like GetContentLink and ResolveContent map URLs and GUIDs to provider-based content references.
+• Supporting routing and permanent links - Methods like GetContentLink and ResolveContent map URLs and GUIDs to provider-based content references.

-Example ContentProvider Structure
+Example ContentProvider structure

 using EPiServer.Core; using EPiServer.DataAbstraction; using EPiServer.DataAbstraction.Internal; using EPiServer.Framework.Localization; using EPiServer.ServiceLocation; using EPiServer.Web; using System; using System.Collections.Generic; using System.Globalization; using EPiServer.Configuration; // Assuming ExternalApiService and ExternalArticlePage are defined elsewhere [ContentProvider] public class ExternalArticleContentProvider : ContentProvider { private readonly ExternalApiService _externalApiService; private readonly IContentTypeRepository _contentTypeRepository; private readonly ServiceAccessor<ContentOptions> _contentOptionsAccessor; public ExternalArticleContentProvider( ExternalApiService externalApiService, IContentTypeRepository contentTypeRepository, ServiceAccessor<ContentOptions> contentOptionsAccessor) { _externalApiService = externalApiService; _contentTypeRepository = contentTypeRepository; _contentOptionsAccessor = contentOptionsAccessor; } public override ContentReference GetContentLink(Uri url) { var segments = url.Segments; if (segments.Length >= 2 && segments[1].Trim('/').Equals("external-articles", StringComparison.OrdinalIgnoreCase)) { var externalId = segments[2].Trim('/').Split('/')[0]; var contentType = _contentTypeRepository.Load<ExternalArticlePage>(); if (contentType != null) { return new ContentReference(0, externalId, ProviderKey); } } return ContentReference.EmptyReference; } protected override IContent LoadContent(ContentReference contentLink, LanguageSelector selector) { if (!contentLink.ProviderValue.IsNullOrEmpty()) { var externalId = contentLink.ProviderValue; var externalData = _externalApiService.GetArticleById(externalId); if (externalData != null) { var externalArticlePageType = _contentTypeRepository.Load<ExternalArticlePage>(); if (externalArticlePageType == null) return null; var page = CreateContent<ExternalArticlePage>(contentLink); page.ExternalTitle = externalData.Title; page.ExternalBody = new XhtmlString(externalData.BodyHtml); page.ExternalId = externalData.Id; page.ExternalUrl = externalData.Url; page.Name = externalData.Title; page.ContentGuid = GetContentGuid(externalId); page.ParentLink = contentLink.ParentLink.IsSet ? contentLink.ParentLink : GetEntryPoint(); page.ContentTypeID = externalArticlePageType.ID; page.Status = VersionStatus.Published; page.StartPublish = DateTime.MinValue; page.StopPublish = DateTime.MaxValue; page.IsDeleted = false; page.Created = externalData.CreatedDate; page.Changed = externalData.ModifiedDate; page.Language = selector.Language.Name; if (!string.IsNullOrEmpty(externalData.Language)) { page.MasterLanguage = new CultureInfo(externalData.Language); } return page; } } return null; } }